Griffin School is a college preparatory high school community defined by academic rigor and creativity.

 What is Griffin School's ranking?

-Griffin School ranks among the top 20% of private schools in Texas for: Highest average ACT score and Lowest average acceptance rates.
+Griffin School ranks among the top 20% of private schools in Texas for: Highest average ACT score, Lowest average acceptance rates and Most AP courses offered.

 When is the application deadline for Griffin School?